naranarethiya/codeingiter-debugbar/README.md

 # codeingiter-debugbar

-Displays a debugbar in the browser with information from codeiniter Profiling class.
+Displays a debugbar in the browser with information from codeigniter Profiling class.

 Displays profiling details in bootstrap tab.